fdac20/news/README.md

+# Class on Oct 11
+   - Work on Final Project/Miniproject3 part B

 # Class on Oct 9
+   - Discuss Miniproject Part B
-   - Miniproject3 Part A due
+   - Miniproject3 Part A due (help finalize it)

 # Class on Oct 7
    - Cliff notes on text analysis